|Guide||♦||58 Triplogs||3 Topics|

 The trail begins at the end of Gardner Canyon Road and immediately begins traversing and switchbacking its way up the slopes of Mt.
 Wrightson.
 To the east, views stretch to the Chiricahuas of extreme eastern Arizona with the Whetstone, Mustang, and Huachuca Mountains floating in a sea of grass closer at hand.
 Below you, the forests of the Santa Ritas extend out into the grasslands bordering Cienega Creek.
 Gardner Trail ends at its junction with the Super Trail which you can follow north to junctions with the Crest and Old Baldy trails.
 The Crest Trail leads both to the summit of Mt.
 Wrightson and along the Santa Rita Crest to Florida Saddle where you can turn east again on Cave Canyon Trail to the Cave Gardner Cutoff Trail # 10.
 This loop is a total of 12 miles long if you don't visit the Mr. Wrightson summit, 14 miles and another hour if you do.

 This trail is entirely within the Mt.
 Wrightson Wilderness.
 Mechanized vehicles, including mountain bikes, are not permitted in Wilderness areas.
-One-Way Notice:

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.